livegnik/2way-poc-design/README.md

 ## 6. Security model and threat framing

-2WAY assumes hostile transports, adversarial peers, and compromised applications.
-Every node acts as if the network is malicious, every application is untrusted until proven otherwise, and every identity is suspect unless anchored with explicit authority in the graph.

-The design constrains:
+2WAY treats the environment as adversarial by default.
+The network is assumed hostile, peers may be malicious or misconfigured, and applications are untrusted until the graph explicitly grants them authority.
+Every device must be able to withstand long-term exposure to anonymous traffic without relying on a perimeter, VPN, or trusted transport.

+This posture covers:

-* Untrusted peers attempting to inject invalid data, replay stale history, or impersonate devices
+* **Untrusted peers and transports** that inject invalid data, replay stale history, tamper with ordering, or impersonate devices.
-* Mass identity fabrication (Sybil attempts) that lacks graph anchoring
+* **Mass identity fabrication (Sybil attempts)** that flood the network with new keys hoping to borrow reputation or trigger expensive work.
-* Unauthorized graph mutations that try to bypass ownership or escalate permissions
+* **Unauthorized graph mutation** that tries to cross ownership boundaries, escalate permissions, or tamper with schema-defined rules.
-* Replay and reordering attacks aimed at confusing deterministic state machines
+* **Replay and reordering attacks** aimed at confusing deterministic state machines or resurrecting revoked authority.
-* Denial-of-service via malformed, excessive, or computationally expensive input
+* **Denial-of-service** delivered through malformed payloads, unbounded fan-out, or resource-intensive validation paths.
-* Partial compromise of nodes, including stolen keys, tampered binaries, or misbehaving applications
+* **Partial compromise of nodes or applications**, including stolen keys, tampered binaries, misbehaving plugins, or insider abuse.

-Validation precedes authorization, authorization precedes ordering, ordering precedes commit.
-Missing context always yields rejection, so the default posture is fail-closed rather than best-effort.
+Protection comes from structure rather than heuristics.
+Validation always happens before authorization, authorization before ordering, and ordering before commit.
+Each gate is deterministic and stateful, so missing context, ambiguous ownership, or conflicting history produces an immediate rejection.
+No shortcut allows a message to skip ahead “just this once.”

+Because every node enforces the same rules locally, an attacker who compromises one device cannot coerce its peers into accepting poisoned input.
+The worst-case outcome is isolation: honest nodes refuse the traffic, quarantine the faulty identity, and continue serving known-good relationships while preserving their own history.

 ## 7. Structural impossibility